-Q. Should CEOs in such situations actively 'manage' the board, so to say?
+O. Should CEOs in such situations actively 'manage' the board, so to say?

 A. Of course.
 The CEO reports to the board, so to say the CEO manages the board would be a little misleading.
 But manage in the sense that you want the board to be very aware of what the problems are, what's important.
 You want to have a very good discussion about strategy and strategy going forward.
 If you have a good board, you'll get a lot of strong opinions, some of them will differ with each other.
 I would much rather have people differing so we can really think about the alternatives than have everyone agree with me.
-That is actually the worst possible situation, when people say you're absolutely right about everything when you know you're not.
+That is actually the worst possible situation, when people say you're absolutely right about everyWe had a great board at Marvel... we were getting world-class help for very little money thing when you know you're not.
 I was very much dependent on the board for very sage advice.